 egrated Devices Date/Time Displays the current date in MM/DD/YYYY format and current time in HH:MM:SS AM/PM format.
 Memory Mapped I/O above 4 Gig Enable or disable the Memory Mapped I/O above 4 GB.
 By default, the ON option is selected Camera Enable or disable the camera.
 By default, the Enable Camera option is selected Audio Enable Audio Enable or disable the integrated audio controller.
 By default, all the options are enabled.
 USB/Thunderbolt Configuration Enable or disable booting from USB mass storage devices that are connected to external USB ports.
 By default, the Enable External USB Ports option is enabled.
-Enable or disable booting from USB mass storage devices such as extern hard drive, optical drive, and USB drive.
+Enable or disable booting from USB mass storage devices such as externa hard drive, optical drive, and USB drive.
 By default, the Enable USB Boot Support option is enabled.
 Enable Thunderbolt Technology Enable or disable the associated ports and adapters.
-Support By default, the Enable Thunderbolt Technology Support option is select Enable Thunderbolt Boot Support Enable or disable the Thunderbolt adapter-peripheral device and USB device that are connected to the Thunderbolt adapter to be used during BIOS Preboot.
+Support By default, the Enable Thunderbolt Technology Support option is selecte Enable Thunderbolt Boot Support Enable or disable the Thunderbolt adapter-peripheral device and USB devices that are connected to the Thunderbolt adapter to be used during BIOS Preboot.
 By default, the Enable Thunderbolt Boot Support option is disabled.
-Enable Thunderbolt (and PCIe behind TBT) pre-boot modules Enable or disable the PCIe devices that are connected through a Thunderboadapter to run the PCIe devices UEFI Option ROM (if present) during preboot.
+Enable Thunderbolt (and PCIe behind TBT) pre-boot modules Enable or disable the PCIe devices that are connected through a Thunderbolt adapter to run the PCIe devices UEFI Option ROM (if present) during preboot.
 By default, the Enable Thunderbolt (and PCIe behind TBT) pre-boot modules option is disabled.
 Disable USB4 PCIE Tunneling Disable the USB4 PCIE Tunneling option.
 By default, the option is disabled.
 Video/Power only on Type-C Ports Enable or disable the Type-C port functionality to video or only power.
 By default, the Video/Power only on Type-C Ports option is disabled.
 Type-C Dock Override Enable to use connected Type-C Dell Dock to provide data stream with external USB ports disabled.
 When Type-C Dock Override is enabled, the Video/Audio/Lan submenu is activated.
 By default, the Type-C Dock Override option is enabled.
 Type-C Dock Audio Enable or disable the usage of audio on Dell Dock external ports.
 By default, the Audio option is enabled.
 Type-C Dock Lan Enable or disable the usage of LAN on Dell Dock external ports.
+By default, the Lan option is enabled.
+Unobtrusive Mode When the feature is enabled, it turns off all system light and sound.
+By default, the option is disabled.